benmvp/slides/2023/seattlejs/nextjs.md

 NOTES:

 - Alternatively, `getStaticPaths` can return `fallback: true` instead
-  - This means that pages other than those pre-rendered can be requested
+  - This means that pages other than those pre-rendered can still be requested
-  - Next will then render that page when it's first requested while showing a fallback loading UI
+  - When it's first requested, Next will show a fallback loading UI while it renders in the background
-  - Then it uses that HTML for every subsequent request
+  - Then it uses that same HTML for every subsequent request
-- We can use this strategy to speed up the build
+- We can use this fallback strategy to speed up the initial build
-  - If we have 100s of PDPs, building all of them would take forever
+  - If instead of 100, we have 1000s of PDPs, building all of them would take forever
   - So we can build the most popular ones
   - And leave the long tail to be built on-demand